 Once the device has entered Deep Power-Down mode all instructions are ignored except the Release from Deep Power-down and Read Electronic Signature command.
 This command can also be used when the device is not in Deep power-down to read the electronic signature out on the SO pin unless another command is being executed such as Erase, Program or Write Status Register.

-Release from Deep Power-Down mode and Read Electronic Signature is entered by driving CS low, followed by the RDID instruction code (Figure 2-12) and then a dummy address of 16 bits (A15-A0).
-After the last bit of the dummy address is clocked in, the 8-bit Electronic Signature is clocked out on the SO pin.
+Release from Deep Power-Down mode and Read Electronic Signature is entered by driving \overline{CS} low, followed by the RDID instruction code (Figure 2-12) and then a dummy address of 16 bits (A15-A0).
+After the last bit of the dummy address is clock in, the 8-bit Electronic Signature is clocked out on the SO pin.

-After the signature has been read out at least once, the sequence can be terminated by driving \overline{CS} high.
-After a delay of TREL, the device will then return to Standby mode and will wait to be selected so it can be given new instructions.
+After the signature has been read out at least once, the sequence can be terminated by driving $\overline{\text{CS}}$ high.
+The device will then return to Standby mode and will wait to be selected so it can be given new instructions.
 If additional clock cycles are sent after the electronic signature has been read once, it will continue to output the signature on the SO line until the sequence is terminated.